khia/exlager/README.md

 error level even if you have tons of debug messages.

-Information about location of a call (module, function, line, pid) is properly passed to lager for your convinience so you can easily find the sorce of a message.
+Information about location of a call (module, function, line, pid) is properly passed to lager for your convinience so you can easily find the source of a message.
 In this aspect using ExLager is equal to using parse transform shipped with basho lager.